ITManZero/Connect4/README.md

-# Connect 4
+# Connect4

+An implementation of Minimax AI Algorithm on Connect4

 Connect 4 one of the most famous puzzle game.

 Creating AI player using minimax algorithm.

-This is a UI application written in Java you can play the game by downloading the project and import it to intelliJ IDEA.
+This is a UI application written in Java, You can play the game by downloading the project and import it to intelliJ IDEA.

+you can find the rules of the game [Connect4 - WikiPedia](https://en.wikipedia.org/wiki/Connect_Four/)

 ### There is 3 diffrent levels